Sehrish-25/ecommerce-sales-analysis-dashboard/README.md

-# Ecommerce-Sales-Analysis-Dashboard
-Created an interactive Excel dashboard to analyze e-commerce sales, including key metrics like sales, profit, orders, and profit margins.
-Features include category-wise profit analysis, sales by region, top-performing subcategories, and dynamic filters for year and segment, enabling clear insights for business decisions.
+# Ecommece-Sales-Analysis-Dashboard (Interactive Dashboard Creation Using Microsoft Excel)
+## Project Objective
+The objective of the E-commerce Sales Analysis Dashboard is to provide clear insights into key business metrics such as total sales, profit, and product performance.
+It helps track Year-over-Year growth, identify top-performing categories and regions, and evaluate customer segment profitability.
+By visualizing these key performance indicators, the dashboard enables data-driven decision-making, helping businesses optimize strategies and improve overall performance.